 5 Reasons Why Your Hot Tub Water is Green and How to Fix It

-Is your hot tub water is green?
+Is your hot tub water green?
 Don’t panic!
 Find out the 5 common reasons why this happens and how to fix them in this informative and helpful article.
 Learn how to restore your water to its clear and sparkling state and prevent green hot tub water in the future.

-Green hot tub water can be caused by a few things, but the most common cause is algae growth.
+A few things can cause green hot tub water, but the most common cause is algae growth.
 This can happen if the pH balance in the hot tub needs to be properly maintained or if there needs to be more sanitizer in the water.
-Other causes of green hot tub water include:
+Other causes include:

-• Metals or minerals in the water, such as iron, copper, or manganese
+- Metals or minerals in the water, such as iron, copper, or manganese

-• Tanning products or other chemicals that have been introduced to the water
+- Tanning products or other chemicals that have been introduced to the water

-• A dirty hot tub, such as if the filters are not cleaned regularly or if the shell of the hot tub is not properly sanitized
+- A dirty hot tub, such as if the filters are not cleaned regularly or if the shell of the hot tub is not properly sanitized

 Green Oasis Got Gloomy?
 Quick Fix in 3 Steps: